digital-work-lab/open-source-project/docs/syllabus.md

 **Code: Quality**

 - Comply with Python coding standards enforced by the repository’s pre-commit hooks.
-- Include comprehensive documentation: docstrings for all functions and classes, and a README with setup and usage instructions.
+- Include comprehensive documentation: docstrings for all functions and classes and a README with setup and usage instructions.
 - Ensure clear code structure and maintain high readability.

 <!--